N-acetyl-L-cysteine: benefits, dosage, contraindications

 ✪✪✪✪

-N-acetyl cysteine solution for inhalation is FDA approved for the management of chronic bronchopulmonary diseases, such as chronic obstructive pulmonary disease (COPD).
-A meta-analysis of 12 clinical studies shows that N-acetyl cysteine, administered for at least 6 months, decreases the number of patients suffering from at least one exacerbation of chronic obstructive pulmonary disease (COPD) by 15% compared to placebo; however, it is not associated with a reduction in the rate of exacerbation of COPD or an improvement in lung function measures.
-Other smaller studies have shown a higher rate of improvement from 23% to 40%, with the greatest efficacy observed in patients not already taking inhaled corticosteroids.
-N-acetyl cysteine has been used at doses of 400 to 1200 mg per day in divided doses for 4 to 6 months.
-It has also been used in nebulized form, on two alternating days for at least four days.
+The N-acetylcysteine solution for inhalation is approved by the FDA (Food and Drug Administration) for the management of chronic bronchopulmonary diseases, such as chronic obstructive pulmonary disease (COPD).
+A meta-analysis of 12 clinical trials shows that N-acetylcysteine, administered for at least 6 months, reduces the number of patients suffering at least one exacerbation of chronic obstructive pulmonary disease (COPD) by 15% compared with placebo; however, it is not associated with a reduction in the COPD exacerbation rate or with improvement in measures of lung function.
+Smaller studies have shown a higher improvement rate of 23% to 40%, with the greatest efficacy observed in patients who are not already taking inhaled corticosteroids.
+N-acetylcysteine has been used at 400 to 1200 mg per day in divided doses for 4 to 6 months.
+It has also been used nebulized, on two alternate days for at least four days.

 Posologie